devWhizz/MemoryLane/README.md

 1. Browse through the list of memories.
 2. When you find a memory that you'd like to favorize, navigate to its detail view and click the heart-shaped "Like" icon associated with that memory.
 3. The memory will be added to your list of liked memories for easy access and reference.
-4. You can always get to them by navigating to the FavoritesView from the tab bar (heart icon)
+4. You can always get to them by navigating to the FavoritesView from the tab bar (heart icon).

 <br>